influxdata/influxdb-client-js/influxdb-client-apis.getorgsidrequest.orgid.md

 ## GetOrgsIDRequest.orgID property

-The ID of the organization to get.
+The ID of the organization to retrieve.

 <b>Signature:</b>